usnistgov/fipy/documentation/numerical/equation.rst

 in the system.
 The variable :math:`\phi` represents the unknown quantity in the equation.
 The diffusion term can represent any higher order diffusion-like term, where the order is given by the exponent :math:`n`.
-For example, the diffusion term can represent conventional Fickean diffusion [*i.e.*, :math:`\nabla\cdot(\Gamma\nabla\phi)`] when the exponent :math:`n = 1` or a Cahn-Hilliard term [*i.e.*, :math:`\nabla
+For example, the diffusion term can represent conventional Fickian diffusion [*i.e.*, :math:`\nabla\cdot(\Gamma\nabla\phi)`] when the exponent :math:`n = 1` or a Cahn-Hilliard term [*i.e.*, :math:`\nabla
 \cdot (\Gamma_1 \nabla [ \nabla \cdot \Gamma_2 \nabla \phi ) ] )`